advancedresearch/the_century_of_satire/the-ouroboros-hypothesis.md

 However, the literary side is just one aspect.
-The very next morning, after a drunken evening with a bar fight, people might sing together hymns to the planet Venus, before they gathered around a meal.
+The very next morning, after a drunken evening with a bar fight, people might sing together a hymn, possibly while facing the planet Venus, before they gathered around a meal.